-In February 2025, this Court "retain[ed] jurisdiction of the federal issues identified in the [North Carolina State Board of Elections'] notice of removal should those issues remain after the resolution of the state court proceedings, including any appeals."
-ECF No. 35 at 1 (quoting ECF No. 30 at 11).
-Those state court proceedings are now resolved, and the reserved federal issues-including threatened violations of the Due Process and Equal Protection Clauses of the Fourteenth Amendment to the U.S. Constitution-remain.
+In February 2025, the Fourth Circuit directed this Court "to expressly retain jurisdiction of the federal issues identified in the Board's notice of removal should those issues remain after the resolution of the state court proceedings, including any appeals."
+ECF No. 30 at 11.
+Those state court proceedings are now resolved, and the reserved federal issues-including threatened violations of the Due Process and Equal Protection Clauses-remain.

-Today at 4:14 p.m., the Supreme Court of North Carolina issued its decision in this dispute.
-See Order, Griffin v.
-N.C.
-State Bd. of Elections, No. 320P24-3 (N.C.
-Apr.
-11, 2025) (Exhibit 1 to Declaration of Samuel B. Hartzell).
+On April 14, 2025, the Supreme Court of North Carolina issued its decision in this dispute.
 Without merits briefing or oral argument, the Supreme Court held that, as a matter of North Carolina law, active-duty military personnel and other North Carolinians living abroad had to provide photo identification in November 2024 when casting their ballots for Associate Justice.
 This ruling applies to votes cast in only one of North Carolina's one hundred counties, and it applies even though North Carolina law was clear at the time that these voters were "not required to submit a photocopy of acceptable photo identification."
 8 N.C.
 Admin.
 Code 17.0109(d).
-Months after an election was conducted, the Supreme Court further held unconstitutional a state statute indicating that North Carolinians living abroad who inherited their residence from their parents were eligible to vote for Associate Justice.
-The Supreme Court also adopted a modified version of the North Carolina Court of Appeals' novel "cure" process for targeted military and overseas voters, under which their votes will be thrown out five months after the election unless they provide the State Board with a copy of their identification within thirty calendar days.
-Finally, the Supreme Court dissolved a temporary stay preventing that remedy from going into effect.